“If the therapist cannot play, then he is not suitable for the work.” - D.W. Winnicott

 I am a psychodynamic psychotherapist who is focused on helping people achieve deep, long-lasting change.
 I am licensed as a pastoral counselor (KLPC).
 I have formal education in psychotherapy, philosophy, and theology, and I have advanced training in psychodynamic psychotherapy.

-My philosophical interests include 19th and 20th century continental philosophy with a particular emphasis on French phenomenology.
-My theological interests includes early Christian theology with a particular focus on the patristics and asceticism.
+My philosophical interests include continental philosophy with a particular emphasis on French phenomenology.
+My theological interests include early Christian theology with a particular focus on the patristics and asceticism.

 I am a Kentucky Licensed Pastoral Counselor - Associate working under the supervision of Margaret Brooks, #171194